peteroupc/MailLib/docs/PeterO.Mail.Message.md

  * The To and Cc header fields are allowed to contain only comments and whitespace, but these "empty" header fields will be omitted when generating.

+ * There is no line length limit imposed when parsing header fields, except header field names.

  * There is no line length limit imposed when parsing quoted-printable or base64 encoded bodies.

  * If the transfer encoding is absent and the content type is "message/rfc822" , bytes with values greater than 127 (called "8-bit bytes" in the rest of this summary) are still allowed, despite the default value of "7bit" for "Content-Transfer-Encoding".